thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 Performance improvements
 ------------------------

-The main achievement of Thymeleaf's version 3.0 is an improvement in performance, a somewhat common discussion topic with previous versions.
+Even with all the great new features, the main achievement of Thymeleaf 3.0 is a **very significant improvement in performance**, a somewhat common discussion topic with previous versions.

 Being Thymeleaf an XML-based template engine up to v2.1 brought the power of implementing many great features, but sometimes at a performance cost.
 And while Thymeleaf rendering time was negligible for the vast majority of projects, this caveat was noticeable in projects with special characteristics (for example, high-load websites dealing with tables with dozens of thousands of rows).

 Thymeleaf 3's engine has been rewritten from scratch with the main focus put on performance.
 Thymeleaf 3 performs much better than the previous versions so we hope it covers the needs of more and more projects.
 But Thymeleaf 3's performance is not only about rendering time: it has also been specifically designed to have a low memory footprint and help reduce latency in high-concurrency scenarios.

-For a technical discussion in the new Thymeleaf 3 architecture, see [New event-based template processing engine](https://github.com/thymeleaf/thymeleaf/issues/389)
+For a technical discussion on the new Thymeleaf 3 architecture, see [New event-based template processing engine](https://github.com/thymeleaf/thymeleaf/issues/389)